Andrew-code2020/MS2/README.md

 - Icons
 - Contact Us Form wired up with Email JS
 - Email JS
 - Google Maps API
+- JS Tabs
 - Jquery Toggle
 - Jquery mouse enter mouse leave

 ##### Existing Features

 - Internal links to different parts of the Holiday in Ireland website
-- External links that open a new to different platforms such as social media, the government of Ireland website and links that are not developed yet due to a lack of permissions
+- External links that open a new to different platforms such as social media, the government of Ireland website and links that are not developed yet due to a lack of permissions.
+The social media accounts are linked to the developers social media accounts to demonstrate the skill of adding external links
 - Header - Contains our Alert Bar (where appropriate) and Navbar
 - Easy navigation - The Navbar at the top of each page is similar to conventional navbars allowing the user an intuitive experience on a perhaps unfamiliar website.
 We maintained this navbar across each page for ease of navigation.
 The navbar collapses on mobile devices to a single cog wheel.
 The navbar also includes a current class in yellow so the user knows what page they are on with one look.
 - Alert Bar - Appears only in the FAQ section and gives a direct link to the government of Ireland COVID-19 travel advice page for the benefit of users as they may need this information when planning a holiday in Ireland.